pletfix/docs/en/facades.md

 Pletfix's facades, and any custom facades you create, will extend the base `Core\Services\Facade` class.

-The magic is the `__callStatic()` method using the extended Facade. `__callStatic()` (see [PHP Documentation](http://php.net/manual/en/language.oop5.overloading.php#object.callstatic)) is executed if the called method is not exists.
+The magic is the `__callStatic()` method using the extended facade. `__callStatic()` (see [PHP Documentation](http://php.net/manual/en/language.oop5.overloading.php#object.callstatic)) is executed if the called method does not exist.
 In this case the service instance with the same name as the facade is get from the Dependency Injector to call the method:

     namespace Core\Services;